-Earth Month Naperville 2025
+Earth Month Naperville 2026

-April 22, 2025 marks the 55th anniversary of the first Earth Day.
+April 22, 2026 marks the 56th anniversary of the first Earth Day.

-This year's theme is: Take Action
+This year's EARTH DAY theme is: Our Planet, Our Power

 Volunteer Opportunities